Eco Volunteering in Nature and Coastal Wilderness Conservation

 - Conservation work runs from Monday to Friday – Weekends are off for relaxation

-Please book your flight to arrive/ depart at Port Elizabeth Airport (PLZ), South Africa.
-Our shuttle to Intaka Lodge will depart from Port Elizabeth Airport no later than 3pm on Sundays, please book your flights accordingly.
+Please book your flight to arrive at Port Elizabeth Airport (PLZ), South Africa.
+We will pick you up at the airport, meeting you in the entrance (arrival) area.
+Our shuttle to Intaka Lodge will depart from Port Elizabeth Airport no later than 3pm, please book your flights accordingly.

-For departures (on Sundays) our shuttle will leave Intaka Lodge no later than 8am (1½ h drive to Port Elizabeth Airport), please arrange your flights for earliest 11-11:30am.
+For departures our shuttle will leave Intaka Lodge no later than 8am (1½ h drive to Port Elizabeth Airport), please arrange your flights for earliest 11-11:30am.

 - All program-based activities

-- Orientation & 24h support on-site by program coordinators
+- Orientation & 24h support on-site by experienced international and local program coordinators who live and work alongside you every day

 - Shared accommodation (private room at an additional cost)